openstack-archive/infra-manual/doc/source/developers.rst

 Working on Specifications and Blueprints
 ----------------------------------------

-Many OpenStack projects teams have a <projectteam>-specs respository which is used to hold approved design specifications for additions and changes to the project team's code repositories.
+Many OpenStack project teams have a <projectteam>-specs repository which is used to hold approved design specifications for additions and changes to the project team's code repositories.